sysujjlab/sysujjlab.github.io/content/event/dachuang yanjiayi/index.md

   # country: United States

 #summary: Shared AI Announcement
-abstract: 'Jiayi Yan and her team received an Excellence Award in the 2021 national-level College Students' Innovation and Entrepreneurship Competition.'
+abstract: "Jiayi Yan and her team received an Excellence Award in the 2021 national-level College Students' Innovation and Entrepreneurship Competition."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.